open-mmlab/mmaction2/docs/tutorials/new_dataset.md

 ## Customize Dataset by Mixing Dataset

-MMAction also supports to mix dataset for training.
+MMAction2 also supports to mix dataset for training.
 Currently it supports to repeat dataset.

 ### Repeat dataset